Infrastructure bill fails first vote; Senate to try again

-WASHINGTON (AP) — Senate Republicans rejected an effort Wednesday to begin debate on a big infrastructure deal that a bipartisan group of senators brokered with President Joe Biden.
-But supporters in both parties remained hopeful of another chance in coming days.
+WASHINGTON (AP) — Senate Republicans rejected an effort Wednesday to begin debate on the big infrastructure deal that a bipartisan group of senators brokered with President Joe Biden.
+But supporters in both parties remained hopeful of a better chance soon.

 Democratic Majority Leader Chuck Schumer of New York had scheduled the procedural vote that he described as a step to ”get the ball rolling” as talks progress.
 But Republicans mounted a filibuster, saying the bipartisan group needed more time to wrap up the deal and review the details.
 They sought a delay until Monday.